north-road/slyr/docs/src/user_guide/limitations.md

 > Proposed solution: will improve with QGIS' SLD capabilities.
 If this is a
 > major issue, consider funding the capability development of it.

-## SVG Markers

-Warning: Water: QgsSvgMarkerSymbolLayer symbol layers cannot be converted yet
-> Workaround: remove the SVG Marker or save it to import into ArcGIS Pro

-> Proposed solution: currently working on it

 ## Vector tile packs - Index

 There are two types of Vector Tile Packs (VTPK) in **ESRI**: